HmartinBio/CppProjectSecondYearMaster/README.md

 Some bugs can be encountered by using the application.

-**Don't press minus button after choosing a categoriy in a First ComboBoxText Widget if there is only one line set in a specific field.**
+**Don't press minus button after choosing a category in a First ComboBoxText Widget if there is only one line set in a specific field.**

 **Don't choose the same category for a FirstComboBoxText Widget belonging to a specific field more than two times**